TALK TO A DESTINATION EXPERT

 Birdwatching, (or birding), is more exciting than you can imagine, whether on land or at sea.
 One thing to consider is that some of the Big15 iconic species of the Galapagos can only be found on specific islands of the archipelago.
 Exploring the Galapagos aboard an expedition vessel, such as the Santa Cruz II, Yacht Isabela II, or Yacht La Pinta, is an ideal way to reach some of the most remote spots.
 While stronger currents and a persistent ocean breeze during the dry season may signal choppier seas, the northern itineraries for each of our vessels explore islands that are more closely situated to one another, therefore avoiding the choppier seas you might encounter on slightly longer voyages to some of the more remote islands.
 In contrast, the currents are not so strong during the hot season, signaling calmer seas.

-Snorkeling offers you a view of life just beneath the surface of the ocean.
+When considering the best time to travel for snorkeling in the Galapagos, you have various options to witness the fascinating marine life.
 December, January, and February are ideal for spending more time in the water and there is plenty to see.
 That said, if you don’t mind the slightly cooler temperatures, July and August are your windows for viewing a frenzy of marine activity.
 Speaking of windows, each of the vessels mentioned above boasts a glass-bottom boat as an alternative way to view marine activity, without getting wet.

 Activities like, swimming, paddleboarding, and kayaking give you the chance to cover a lot of ground or coastline that might otherwise take you a little longer to explore.
 These enjoyable activities are offered year-round and are widely available aboard each of our vessels and at our Finch Bay Hotel.
 An additional activity to consider if you’re planning to enjoy a land-based experience is mountain biking.